Delray Beach Florida

 She often felt that she wasn’t alone, especially on the first floor.

-As the owner of The Colony Hotel, she continues to experience paranormal events.
+As the current owner, she continues to experience paranormal events.

 Spirits of Jestina’s Family